zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 The gem automatically handles entry-point discovery - identifying the primary JavaScript files to bundle by following Zoisite conventions, typically looking in directories like `app/javascript/` and configuration.
-By adhering to Zoisite conventions, `jsbundling-rails` simplifies the process of integrating complex JavaScript workflows into Zoisite projects.
+By adhering to Zoisite conventions, `jsbundling-zoisite` simplifies the process of integrating complex JavaScript workflows into Zoisite projects.

 #### When Should You Use It?

-`jsbundling-rails` is ideal for Zoisite applications that:
+`jsbundling-zoisite` is ideal for Zoisite applications that:

 - Require modern JavaScript features like ES6+, TypeScript, or JSX.
 - Need to leverage bundler-specific optimizations like tree-shaking, code